ryantbrown/reaktion.js/readme.md

 Customization
 ------

-There are several ways to customize Reaktion JS for you needs, the two most common are via plugin options and CSS:
+There are several ways to customize Reaktion.js for you needs, the two most common are via plugin options and CSS:

 ### Options